This article originally appeared on Visual Media Alliance.

 Marks Must Be Agile

 Marks need to be both flexible and adaptable.
 A logo should not only be dynamic enough to conform to the various needs of the company, it needs to be fluid in terms of its application across various mediums and executions.
-A mark may look attractive, but does it have room to grow?
+Check with the brand strategists on the team: a mark may look attractive, but does it have room to grow?
 A logo certainly should be visually pleasing, but does it have depth?
 What subliminal meaning or greater purpose does it represent?
 Truly successful logos will carry the company forward and evolve in tandem.

 Don’t Become Obsolete